Skip to main content

 Safety & Effectiveness Study

-Publication on the clinical safety and effectiveness using the Urethrotech UCD® in men undergoing cardiac surgery.
+Publication on the clinical safety and effectiveness using the Urethrotech UCD® catheter in cardiac surgery patients.

 Int J Urol Nurs.
 2020;1–7.
 DOI: 10.1111/ijun.12228